PORTRAIT PHOTOGRAPHY COURSE

 During this 8-sessions long Portrait Photography Course, students will be introduced to the work of key practitioners and will have the opportunity to work with individual subjects.
 We will focus on the importance of light and how to control it, as well as the relationship between photographer and the subject.
 The resulting images can then be used as a foundation for a portrait portfolio.

-Students will learn the foundations of film photography through talks, demonstrations and practical exercises.
+Students will learn the foundations of portrait photography through talks, demonstrations and practical exercises.
 Students are also expected to perform some specific homework before each lesson.
 The course is divided into eight lessons, one every two weeks and six home project assignments.
 Students are expected to have a full set of films and some specific books ready from the first lessons, to perform classroom exercise and home assignments.

 WHAT TO EXPECT FROM THE COURSE ?